webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (1m10s‒1m22s)

-At some point you discover you can also react to actions that users perform on GitHub.
+At some point you discover you can also react to actions<br>
+that users perform on GitHub.<br>
-You set up robots to help you greet first-timers when they submit their very first issue or a PR and thank to the merged PR authors.
+You set up robots to help you greet first-timers<br>
+when they submit their very first issue or a PR<br>
+and thank to the merged PR authors.

-After all hard maintenance work you deserve to take a break.
+After all hard maintenance work you deserve to take a break.<br>
-So you're planning a vacation.
+So you're planning a vacation.<br>
-You even set up a robot
+You even set up a robot<br>
-informing everyone who tries to tag you that you're not going to see that for a while.
+informing everyone who tries to tag you<br>
+that you're not going to see that for a while.

-You don't worry that your temporary absence will impact the project health.
+You don't worry that your temporary absence will impact the project health.<br>
 You're now confident that those tiny chatty robots are your friends!

-It doesn't matter whether you closely pay attention to what's going on in your project or are taking some time off: properly set up bots will keep taking care of workflows even while you are away.
+It doesn't matter whether you closely pay attention to what's going on in your project<br>
+or are taking some time off:<br>
+properly set up bots will keep taking care of workflows<br>
+even while you are away.

 -----